Considering submissions

 - gives anyone who made a submission an opportunity to present their key points at a public hearing.

-To present your submission at the hearing, make a request to be heard.
 For information about how to present your submission at the hearing, see our guide to how public hearings work.

 Inspecting submissions